I am a writer who loves researching and writing on many different topics, from health to tech and back again.

 - If you’re in an older house or building, sometimes thick walls can interfere with the WiFi signal.
 This is particularly true if you have a lot of thick wood in your house like a mantle or fireplace.
-Try going into the same room as the WiFi device or modem and seeing if the signal still drops out with a clear space.
+Try going into the same room as the WiFi device or modem and see if the signal still drops out with a clear space.

 - Check other devices.
 Do all devices have this issue (such as other computers, iPads or iPhones) or is it just on one device?
 This may indicate a problem with your device, not the internet connection itself.

 - Check your modem.
 Look at the lights on your modem when your WiFi is working and when your WiFi is dropping out.
 If a light turns off or flashes red when the WiFi drops out, it is probably a problem somewhere in the modem or the modem connection.
 You’ll need to check your modem owner’s manual or ask the manufacturer for advice (most allow you to submit a support ticket on their website.)

 - Check your phone line.
 If you have a phone line connection from your modem to the wall phone socket, you’ll need to check that the cord hasn’t been twisted, knotted or pinched in a door or cupboard.
-This can break the wires inside and you may need to try buying a new cord.
+This can break the wires inside and you may need to buy a new cord.

 - Check the phone socket.
 If you have a phone line, you also need to check the socket.
-The plug of the phone line may be loose, or there may be built up in the socket itself.
-Unplug the cord, gently wipe a dry Q tip through the socket.
-You can also try putting a little mentholated spirits on the Q tip for a better clean.
+The plug of the phone line may be loose, or there may be build up in the socket itself.
+Unplug the cord, gently wipe a dry Q-tip through the socket.
+You can also try putting some methylated spirits on the Q-tip for a better clean.